 This one semester elective English course begins with early American historical writing and progresses through the different time periods in America.
 Students will observe how the literature reflects history while digging deeper into the writings of famous American authors.

-Teacher: Megan Wolfe Grade Level: 10-12 Academic Credit: 1
+Note: Due to scheduling and staff, this course may not be available every year.
+Teacher: Rhonda Slagter Grade Level: 10-12 Academic Credit: 1